Translate a YouTube Video to English: Captions, Audio, and Files

 Step 3: Generate and Export Translations

-2. Generate accurate speech-to-text transcription
+2. Generate a speech-to-text transcription

 3. Translate the transcription into your target language